hmierz/AI-Advising-Assistant/README.md

-# AI-Advising-Assistant
+# AI Advising Assistant
-Local Streamlit app for validating student plans and answering program FAQs.
-Offline, FERPA-friendly demo with CSV inputs.
-This is a lightweight, FERPA-friendly demo built for portfolio use that runs 100% locally.
+Local Streamlit app for validating student plans and answering FAQs regarding SLU's physical therapy program, one of their most recognized programs.
+POffline, FERPA-friendly demo with CSV inputs.
+This project is ongoing and many future improvements are planned.

 A local, offline advisor dashboard that:
 - Uploads a **student plan CSV** and validates it (credits, categories, prereqs/coreqs if provided).